Pimpri-Chinchwad Smart City’s Tech Mahindra servers infected with ransomware: Report

 Servers of the Pimpri-Chinchwad Smart City project were infected with a ransomware, with attackers encrypting data and demanding payment in Bitcoin for decrypting the lost information, the Economic Times reported.
 The project suffered a Rs 5 crore loss, Tech Mahindra, which managed the servers, said in a police complaint.
 The company insisted that the loss was only a function of the hardware they would have to replace, and that no ransom would be paid.
-We have reached out to Tech Mahindra for comment.
+In a statement to MediaNama, Tech Mahindra said:

+“On the morning of 26th February, we were informed about the ransomware attack on PCMC servers.
+Following which the team briefed the whole situation to the cyber security officials and subsequently filed the FIR with the police.
+After detailed analysis of the situation in last 10 days, we have come to a conclusion that 25 servers are impacted which need to be rebuilt along with implementation of a robust security system.
+Though the FIR mentions damage of about 5 Cr which is not for any material cost or data, the only loss would be the rework efforts.
+Our team is monitoring the situation on a regular basis and has also continued the work on rebuilding the environment without touching the infected servers.
+The servers which were impacted are recoverable and there is no impact of it commercially.” — Sujit Baksi, Head, APAC Business and President, Corporate Affairs, Tech Mahindra

 The Pimpri-Chinchwad Smart City project has an estimated cost of hundreds of crores of rupees, according to a document on the municipality’s website.
 Elected officials fumed at the ransomware attack.
 According to an Indian Express report, Seema Savale, corporator of PCMC, said that the company did not do a good job of securing its systems, and that it was trying to evade responsibility.

-Note: Update (1:11pm): Added statement from Tech Mahindra.